 - Consider Everything.
 Is this issue really important?
 Does it change how the two of you feel about each other?
 Are you compromising your beliefs or morals?
 If yes, it’s important that you really stress your position.
 If not, maybe this is a time for compromise.
 Also, consider your partner’s arguments.
 Why are they upset?
 What does the issue look like from their point of view?
 It is unusual for your partner to get this upset?
 Does your partner usually compromise?
 Are you being inconsiderate?

 Still arguing?
-If you try these tips but still argue constantly, consider breaking up.
-You both deserve a healthy relationship without so much conflict.
+If you try these tips but still argue constantly, consider whether the relationship is right for both of you.
+You both deserve a healthy relationship without constant conflict.

 Conflict Resolution in Unhealthy Relationships